Workers’ Compensation Claims Process

 If you’ve experienced financial, physical, or emotional pain because of an injury like these, you’re not alone.
 We’re here to help.

-Once you’ve notified your employer and attended your medical exams, the insurance company may accept your claim and award you benefits.
-However, it may or deny your claim, leaving you with no compensation.
+Once you’ve notified your employer and attended your medical exams, the insurance company will either accept your claim and award you benefits or deny your claim, leaving you with no compensation.

 - The circumstances of your injury